Program Description

 Degree Requirements

-- Satisfactory completion of the 12 required Accountancy Courses and the 4 Business Courses, or equivalent courses, as outlined above.
+- Satisfactory completion of 12 required Accountancy Courses as outlined above.

 - Satisfactory completion of at least 48 earned graduate credit hours applicable to the degree (waived courses are not considered earned hours).